Multilayer Artificial Benchmark for Community Detection (mABCD): Introduction

-As we already mentioned, one of the most important aspects of network analysis is community detection, which aims to identify groups of nodes that are densely connected within the network while being sparsely connected to nodes outside their group.
-In multilayer networks, this problem is significantly more complex because communities may exist consistently across layers, vary between layers, or even exhibit dependencies across layers~\cite{magnani2021community}.
-The field of community detection in multilayer networks emerged shortly after the formalization of multilayer network structures, with pioneering studies exploring both theoretical and algorithmic approaches~\cite{berlingerio2011finding, tang2012community, brodka2013introduction}.
-The survey by Magnani et al.~\cite{magnani2021community} provides an exhaustive overview of existing methods for community detection in multilayer networks, categorizing them into optimization-based methods (e.g., modularity maximization), statistical methods (e.g., stochastic block models), and heuristic approaches.
+As we already mentioned, one of the most important aspects of network analysis is community detection, which aims to identify groups of nodes that are densely connected within the network while being sparsely connected to nodes outside their group \parencite{deluca2023communitydetectionapproach}.
+In multilayer networks, this problem is significantly more complex because communities may exist consistently across layers, vary between layers, or even exhibit dependencies across layers~\parencite{magnani2021community}.
+The field of community detection in multilayer networks emerged shortly after the formalization of multilayer network structures, with pioneering studies exploring both theoretical and algorithmic approaches~\parencite{berlingerio2011finding, tang2012community, brodka2013introduction}.
+The survey by \cite{magnani2021community} provides an exhaustive overview of existing methods for community detection in multilayer networks, categorizing them into optimization-based methods (e.g., modularity maximization), statistical methods (e.g., stochastic block models), and heuristic approaches.
 These methods address diverse challenges, such as detecting overlapping communities, identifying temporal changes, and incorporating inter-layer dependencies.
-Despite these advancements, evaluating community detection algorithms remains challenging due to the lack of real-world multilayer datasets with ground-truth community structures.

-To overcome the scarcity of real-world datasets with known community structures, researchers have developed synthetic models capable of generating multilayer networks with predefined community structures.
-These models provide a controlled environment for testing and validating community detection algorithms, ensuring reproducibility and comparability of results.
-The models proposed so far, although important milestones have some limitations that can affect their applicability to different research scenarios (see Section~\ref{subsec:literature} for details).
-These limitations underscore the ongoing need for a new model that better replicates the multifaceted nature of real-world multilayer networks and is faster in generating multilayer networks.
+Despite these advancements, the problem of community retrieval in multilayer networks remains pertinent, and new approaches continue to emerge~\parencite{karimi2020multiplexcommunitydetection, qing2024bipartitemixedmembership}.
+One of the major challenges associated with this task is the evaluation of algorithms, primarily due to the scarcity of real-world multilayer datasets with ground-truth communities.
+In the aforementioned review study,~\textcite{magnani2021analysis} recalled only two multilayer networks with partially known partitions, which, however, do not arise from their geometry but from actor labels assigned according to affiliation (e.g., political party).
+Moreover, both networks were constructed such that their communities are similar (i.e., pillar-like) across layers, which makes them insufficiently representative for benchmarking diverse community detection algorithms.